-The glass eye was put in Jonah Rabin's right socket when he was eleven years old.
+The glass eye was put in Jonah Rabin's right socket when he was 11 years old.
 A stone from a slingshot came at him through the needles of a spruce tree.
 The incident took place at Young Israel camp in the mountains and the shooter was another orthodox boy whose parents had released him from the boiling hot city for a month of kosher cooking and canoeing.

-Horrible as the accident was, what Jonah remembered even more vividly than the agony and the rage and the sudden blackness was the spectacle that preceded it: the strange sight of hundreds of skullcaps crowded together on the camp lake, bobbing like a flock of black, silken birds.
+Horrible as the accident was, what Jonah remembered even more vividly than the agony and the rage and the sudden blackness was the spectacle preceding it: the strange sight of hundreds of skullcaps crowded together on the camp lake, bobbing like a flock of black, silken birds.
 The yarmulkes were perched atop the heads of young bearded men who had invaded the lake from a convoy of buses.
 They were there for a rally in support of the state of Israel, the budding kibbutzim and the gloriously successful Israeli army.
 The men looked partly like soldier recruits, partly like rabbis in training.
 Bare-chested, they stood in the shining lake, locked arms, and sang in Hebrew, filling the air with bold, wild songs of promise and destiny.
 On the shore Jonah stood and gaped, heart pounding with warrior pride, yet wondering what was wrong with him.
 Standing on the shore was exactly where he wanted to be, and no closer.
 He felt like a dog bred for the water but too timid to jump in after a stick.

 In actuality there was a dog at the scene, but it was hardly timid.
 It was an eager black and white mutt that came running across the beach, leapt into the water, and attempted to join the frenzied pack.
-The mutt so annoyed two of the celebrants that they pounced on it, yanking its tail and slapping it until it retreated, violently paddling back to the shore.
+The mutt so annoyed two of the celebrants, they pounced on it, yanking its tail and slapping it until it retreated, violently paddling back to the shore.

 The fever touched off by the mass singing was caught by the younger boys in camp and by the counselors.
 Days after the buses left, they were still circling around campfires, pretending to be Israeli soldiers, shouting out battle cries and slamming against each other in games of hand-to-hand combat.

 A few nights a week the counselors brought the boys' and girls' camps together for hot dog cookouts followed by hora dancing.
 The dancing was always intense, but after the bobbing yarmulkes had come and gone, it was different, even hotter, more like a war dance.
-It was the morning after a particularly frenzied hora night that Jonah lost his eye.
+It was the morning after a particularly frenzied hora night when Jonah lost his eye.
 The boy with the slingshot was at the edge of the woods, shooting at branches, squirrels—anything that moved.
 The boy was not a bully.
 He did not get in fights.
 He was much like everyone else.
 The boy stood on a pile of earth pretending it was a sand dune and shouted he was gunning for Goliath.

 At the height of Jonah's pain, when the eye felt like it had a red-hot coal in it, his mind fixed itself on the image of the black and white dog, terrified and churning up the water to get away.

-In that half-blind moment, he first saw that he would become a protector of innocent animals.
+In that half-blind moment, he first saw he would become a protector of innocent animals.
 When he revealed this years later to his fiancé, a Camden, Maine, pediatrician named Anne Hanley, he used that exact phrase: "protector of innocent animals."

 "Well, we're in the same business," Anne said.
 "But I do my work at the top of the food chain.
 And I've been known to sneak a meatball sub."